 This discussion sparked an interest in me, so I decided to look for some more information on the topic of tattoos.
 In fact, there are many interesting studies exploring the link between tattoos and psychology (For Example: Tattoos and antisocial personality disorder).
 Without getting into the details, here are some key points discussed:

-- That tattoos often represent an ‘exo-skeletal’ defense against the world,
+Tattoos may represent an ‘exo-skeletal’ defense against the world

 You’ve probably seen the tattoo stereotype before - the angry rebel or the cocky kid with something to prove.
 But what if the opposite were true; that instead of representing anger or cockiness a tattoo is a sign of vulnerability?
 It would seem that tattoos actually represent a safety blanket for their wearer, helping to defend them from the hostility they perceive in the world.
 We all need our shields – for some it may be a four-wheel drive, for others it’s a tattoo.